Aerogel: Other

 Organic polymers can be used to create aerogels.
 SEAgel is made of agar.
 Cellulose from plants can be used to create a flexible aerogel.

 GraPhage13 is the first graphene-based aerogel assembled using graphene oxide and the M13 bacteriophage.

 Chalcogel is an aerogel made of chalcogens (the column of elements on the periodic table beginning with oxygen) such as sulfur, selenium, and other elements.
 Metals less expensive than platinum have been used in its creation.

 Aerogels made of cadmium selenide quantum dots in a porous 3-D network have been developed for use in the semiconductor industry.

 Aerogel performance may be augmented for a specific application by the addition of dopants, reinforcing structures, and hybridizing compounds.
 For example, Spaceloft is a composite of aerogel with some kind of fibrous batting.

 Amyloid fibrils from food waste (whey) have the potential for use in AF aerogels for gold extraction from e-waste.
 Their use would have a less environmental impact than that of the conventional use of activated carbon as adsorbent.

 Applications

-Aerogels are used for a variety of applications:
+Aerogels are used in a wide range of applications because of their low density, low thermal conductivity, and high surface area.
+Silica aerogels were the first to be developed commercially and remain the most widely used type.

+Flexible polymer-based aerogels have been developed to overcome the brittleness of traditional silica aerogels and enable thin, mechanically compliant insulating materials for aerospace and electronic systems.
+Polyimide aerogel films derived from NASA-developed aerogel technology have been commercialized for such applications; examples include the polyimide aerogel film AeroZero.